IntuitionLabs

 Competitive Landscape Dashboards

-Interactive dashboards provide real-time competitive landscape visualization across multiple dimensions.
-Pipeline comparison views show competitor assets plotted by development phase, therapeutic area, and mechanism of action, with drill-down to individual trial details.
-Market dynamics dashboards display market share trends, pricing movements, and formulary coverage changes over time.
-Patent landscape visualizations map the IP estate protecting each competitive product, highlighting upcoming expirations and active litigation.
-Conference calendars with competitive significance scoring help CI teams prioritize monitoring efforts during peak data periods.
+Interactive dashboards plot competitor assets by development phase, therapeutic area, and mechanism of action with drill-down to trial details.
+Market dynamics views display pricing and formulary changes over time.
+Patent visualizations map IP estates and upcoming expirations.
+Conference calendars with competitive significance scoring help CI teams prioritize monitoring during major data events.

 Analytics platforms